TimoGuy/solanine_vulkan/etc/gondola_system_todo.md

             - [x] Make all bottom collision flat (maybe... just prevent from sliding down steep slopes).
                 > Walls feel tacky (not sticky), but 0.5 fricion smoothed over pretty much everything.
 Having an animation for "pushing against something but against the wall midair" could be good.
         - [x] BUG: rigidbodies are not deleted upon entity delete.
+        > FUTURE FROM HERE.
+        - [ ] Create add body into world system. (how: load a level and allow all the constructors, which should include rigidbody create to run, then have all of them batch into a list where at the end of the step it will add in all the rigidbodies)
         - [ ] Create renderer. (or not...)
         - [ ] Create recording system (refer to samples).
-    - [ ] Get movement down with the ~~rigidbody~~ virtual character controller.
+    - [x] Get movement down with the ~~rigidbody~~ ~~virtual~~ character controller.
-        > After trying out the samples, this type of character controller is what I am looking for.
-It handles slopes and stairs well and moving platforms, while also being fairly good at being an interactor within the simulation world.
+        > ~~After trying out the samples, this type of character controller is what I am looking for.
+It handles slopes and stairs well and moving platforms, while also being fairly good at being an interactor within the simulation world.~~
+        > After finding out that two virtual character controllers don't interact with each other, it felt like using the rigidbody (normal character) controller was the best thing to do.
+It has a tacky (aka somewhere between smooth and sticky) feel when brushing up against walls, and it can push stuff and interact with other rigidbody characters.
-    - [ ] Get moving platform movement down with the ~~rigidbody~~ virtual char controller.
+    - [x] Get moving platform movement down with the ~~rigidbody~~ ~~virtual~~ char controller.
 - [ ] Create path system for gondola to show up at a station.
     - [ ] Gondola accelerates along bezier curve towards a max speed.
     - [ ] Copy design of station from Unity Concept Prototype (have station that merely displays how many meters away the next gondola is)